-- What medium do you prefer to communicate with students: by phone, e-mail, in writing? - How quickly do you expect to respond to messages from students? - What do they prefer and expect?
+- What medium do you prefer to communicate with students: by phone, MS Teams/ Skype, or e-mail? - How quickly do you expect to respond to messages from students? - What do they prefer and expect?

 Expectations for written work

 - Do you expect to receive students' work all at once, or in smaller chunks? - Do you expect their drafts to be 'works in progress' or more polished pieces? - At what intervals do you expect students to submit work? - Would you prefer to receive documents in hard copy or electronically?